adambaumeister/sbsml/spec/spec.md

 4. Bake for 20 minutes

 But what if we want to describe how to make the icing, or what happens if your oven catches fire?
-There's no universally accepted standard for this sort of language, and this is what this spec is designed to solve.
+There's no universally accepted standard for this sort of procedure, and this is what this spec is designed to solve.

 Describing the above, including those cases, in SBSML would look like this;